- About Us

 Please refer to the position statement in the WOCN Society’s library titled, “Role and Scope of Practice for Wound Care Providers.”

 There is no conflict of practice or purpose.
 Please refer to the position statement about the “Role and Scope of Practice for Wound Care Providers” that describes the appropriate utilization of each level of wound care provider available at www.wocn.org.

 WOC nurses are “specialty” nurses as recognized by the American Nurses Association who are prepared as experts and leaders by virtue of RN licensure, minimum BS degree, education from a WOCN® Society accredited program and/or certification from the WOCNCB®.
 Wound treatment associates will not be prepared to serve as leaders but to function as integral members of the wound care team to support and extend the role of the WOC specialty nurse.

-Individuals who successfully complete the course requirements will receive a certificate of completion documenting they completed the Wound Treatment Associate Program and earned 24 contact hours.
+Individuals who successfully complete the course requirements will receive a certificate of completion documenting they completed the Wound Treatment Associate Program and earned 24 contact hours for nurses and 20 continuing competency units for PTs and PTAs.
 Completion of continuing education programs does not customarily confer a title upon the participant such as occurs with licensure or certification.